ewjay/fapiwiki/FAPI_Meeting_Notes_2017-01-18.rst

 So, this ticket probably is invalid.

-New draft is being worked out.

-Dave asked the timelines.
-John replied that the authors are creating another draft and that will go to WGLC and go to IESG.
+As far as the token binding spec is concerned, a new draft is being worked out which should go to WGLC and go to IESG subsequently.

+Dave also asked about the legacy platform supports.

-Crome, IE, iOS, Android (Chronet library) supports them.
-They can go back to quite old versions of iOS and Android, though you have to include the Chronet HTTP library.
+John pointed out that Chrome, IE, iOS, Android (Chronet library) supports them.
+Chronet library can go back to quite old versions of iOS and Android, though you have to include the Chronet HTTP library.
+There is a plan to include the supports in AppAuth.

+Nat pointed out that we probably need to do a hands-on or something and provide it throght Youtbe etc. so that developers will be able to take advantage of it.
+Perhaps we can try to do it in conjunction with EIC.

 #61: Fund Availability API
 ----------------------------
 * issue #61
 * Part 4

+In PSD2, PISP asks AISP whether the fund is available for the payment and the answer will be yes or no.
+Nat asked Dave if there is something envisioned already for this functionality.

+Dave pointed out that it is definitely within the scope where IE is working on but cannot remember off the top of his head.

 Others
 ----------